 Double-click on the Cabri 3D v2 icon.
-The program will automatically create a single-page document containing a work area, which is a white area with a gray base plane in the centre.
+The program will automatically create a single-page document containing a work area, that is a white area with a gray base plane in the center.

 2.2 YOUR FIRST 3D CONSTRUCTION